billziss-gh/symsrv/README.md

 ## How it works

 The Debugging Tools for Windows have the capability to fetch symbols and sources from a variety of locations including HTTP servers.
-We exploit the fact that GitHub can serve raw files from a repository using HTTP and we setup our publishing repository in a manner as to be usable by the Debugging Tools.
+We exploit the fact that hosting services can serve raw files from a repository using HTTP and we setup our publishing repository in a manner as to be usable by the Debugging Tools.

 For this purpose the `symadd.ps1` utility does the following:

-- Uses `git` to determine the repository and commit that the PDB files to be published are from.
 - Uses the [`symstore`](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/symstore-command-line-options) utility to copy the PDB files to be published and place them in the appropriate file hierarchy.
 - Uses the [`srctool`](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/the-srctool-utility) utility to extract a list of source files referenced by each copied PDB file.
-- Cross-references the listed source files with the files tracked by git in the repository where the PDB files cames from.
+- Determines the listed source files that are tracked by Git in one of the supported hosting services.
-- Uses the [`pdbstr`](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/the-pdbstr-tool) utility to write a special [`srcsrv`](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/language-specification-1) stream in each PDB file that contains relocation information for cross-referenced files.
+- Uses the [`pdbstr`](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/the-pdbstr-tool) utility to write a special [`srcsrv`](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/language-specification-1) stream in each PDB file that contains relocation information for any source files found.

 For example, the PDB file `winfsp-x64.sys.pdb` is one of the products of the WinFsp build.
 Once published it may end up in a location such as `https://github.com/billziss-gh/winfsp.sym/raw/test/sym/winfsp-x64.sys.pdb/177B495A386D458FB3697EE3E3EC04C91/winfsp-x64.sys.pdb`; this is a location that the Debugging Tools know how to find once the symbol path has been set appropriately.